-Our first mission was to whomp up grits for 2,000 people at a Jeb Bush political rally in the park next door to the Fish House.
+“Our first mission was to whomp up grits for 2,000 people at a Jeb Bush political rally in the park next door to the Fish House.
 Collier recruited his good friend, Congressman Joe Scarborough and his band, Regular Joe, to be our house musicians.
-From then on he has led a great crew of entertainers, politicians, and pundits—as well as everyday folks—to our tables.
+From then on we have hosted a great crew of entertainers, politicians, and pundits—as well as everyday folks—to our tables.”

 This combination of distinctively different destinations offers creative cuisine, Southern charm, and unrivaled hospitality to locals and visitors alike.